GSA/piv-guides/_userguides/02_digital_signing_ofr.md

     ![Certificate Type Icons]({{site.baseurl}}/img/ofr_certificate_types.png){:style="width:40%;"}&nbsp;

 ### 11. Some of our signers use MS Word for Apple on iPad.
 Will this work for PKI submission?
 Microsoft has not put that function (PKI-based digital signatures) into the MS Word for Mac (Office for Mac) software.
-We recognize that some agencies have signers that use the Mac platform, and we expect to run testing when this function becomes available.
+We recognize that some agencies have signers who use the Mac platform, and we expect to run testing when this function becomes available.

 ### 12. I already have a web portal submission account.
 Do I need to update it or reapply?
 No.